swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 #### Summary of the DVC pipeline

 The pipeline is now entirely defined.
-You can explore the `dvc.yaml` file to understand how the pipeline is defined.
+You can explore the `dvc.yaml` file to see all the stages and their dependencies.

-DVC updated the main `.gitignore` file with the model, as it is an output of the  `train` stage.
+Notice that DVC also updated the main `.gitignore` file with the model, as it is an output of the `train` stage.

 ```sh
 ## Python